Free IoT-based GPS Tracking Map for ESP32, NodeMCU, and Arduino

 - Timestamps

-NOTE: A maximum of 10,000 data points are stored.
-Older points are automatically Replaced with the new ones, when this limit is reached.
-Works Like First In First Out.
+NOTE: A maximum of 10,000 data points is stored.
+Older points are automatically replaced with new ones following FIFO (First In, First Out) principle when this limit is reached.

 Refer to the following code to test the API: